exclaves/exclaves.github.io/content/posts/2025-08-23-dinacon-photos/index.md

 ### July 9

 Ahac has arranged one of the quintessential Bali tourist hikes — Mt.
 Batur at sunrise — and I can’t resist.
-X and Y join us, and to my delight, we are again guided by Gin!
+Andy and Luci join us, and to my delight, we are again guided by Gin!

 Colin tries to prank us with Gin’s cooperation, of sorts.